cryptopunksnotdead/punks.journal/README.md

 ## Article Series - Why the CSV standard library is broken (and how to fix it)

-_What's broken (and wrong, wrong, wrong) in the CSV standard library?
-Let's count the ways:_

-> Reminder:  Dear [James Edward Gray II](https://twitter.com/JEG2), We love you.
+Reminder:  Dear [James Edward Gray II](https://twitter.com/JEG2), We love you.
 We thank you for your code.
-> You're a genius.
+You're a genius.
 You're beautiful.
 [We stand on your shoulders.
 You're a giant.¹](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)
-> Please, please, please - these articles are NOT about you.
+Please, please, please - these articles are NOT about you.
-> It's about the code and how to fix it.
+It's about the code and how to fix it.

 ¹: stand on someone's shoulders - to make discoveries, insights, or progress due to the discoveries or previous work of those who have come before.